Journal Entry 2

 We haven’t been kicked in the head yet.
 Our species has been given a moment of stasis, a chance to pause and thank our lucky stars for being alive.
 A chance to rest and contemplate the scramble we’ve allowed our minds to become in the everyday struggle to pay our debt for things we don’t even need or mansion style regulated extravagance that serves no one but the mind on crack keeping up with the Jones’s.
 All the while enslaving our children further into a bleak future.
 There are people without food and clean water, people without shelter, people without someone who cares.
 Only 3% of mammal biomass is wild.
 Deforestation continues at a frightening rate.
 The ocean is being overfished and polluted.
 And the company continues to plunder the Arctic and the Amazon for oil without accountability… Do we deserve a virus to kick us off our convenient perch of complacency?
 Perhaps we do.

 Please my fellow humans, may we don the mantle of change and rise up as sovereign beings, ready and willing to acknowledge the interconnectedness of all life.
-Ready to act as if the privilege of having skin to feel the whisper of the breeze in your hair, the warm sun on your cheek, and the tenderness of lips melding into lips, matters to your soul.
-Matters so much you realise love for all beings and are willing to thrive joyously, knowing this means making an enormous amount of effort to ensure that we all thrive together.
+Ready to act as if the privilege of having skin to feel the whisper of the breeze, to feel the warm sun on your cheek, and to feel the tenderness of lips melding into lips...ready to act as if all these things matter to your Soul.

 Magic, Horses, & Covid 19